Factsheet: Emergency Medical Treatment

 Resuscitation Plans and the law

 Some States and Territories have forms to guide clinical decision-making about cardiopulmonary resuscitation (CPR) in emergencies.
-Examples include Resuscitation Plans (New South Wales) and Acute Resuscitation Plans (Queensland).
+Examples include Resuscitation Plans (New South Wales), Goals of Care Plans (Victoria), and Acute Resuscitation Plans (Queensland).

 These forms are generally completed by hospital clinicians (following discussions with a person or their substitute decision-maker while a person is in hospital) to communicate whether emergency CPR would be futile or burdensome, or whether the person does not want that treatment.

-If a resident has a Resuscitation Plan or similar order which refuses treatment, whether or not you are required to follow it will depend on the laws of your State or Territory.
-For more information read the ELDAC Advance Care Directives factsheet.
+If a resident has a resuscitation plan or similar order which refuses treatment, whether or not you are required to follow it will depend on the laws of your State or Territory, what decisions are being made about CPR, and by whom.
+For example, a form recording a person’s refusal of CPR could be evidence of a Common Law Advance Care Directive.

 - Aged care workers: Discuss your concerns with your manager or the practice nurse.
 They may wish to seek legal advice about the appropriate course of action.